The Best Traditional Bazaars in Iran: a tourist guide

 The history of bazaars in Iran

 Iran has some of the oldest bazaars in the world and they were once part of the ancient Silk Road from China to Europe.
 The bazaars in Iran were places of commerce and cultural exchange where traders from places like Bukhara, Samarkand, Istanbul and Turkestan passed through every day.
-It also connected the different parts of the city and people from all walks of life came together in the market.

 It’s historical architecture alone makes the bazaars in Iran one of the country’s top attractions.
 The covered markets were almost like a city within a city.
 Between the bustling market stalls you will find hidden mosques, shrines, restaurants and teahouses.
 Look up and you will see the most beautifully decorated domes.